The Portal for work abroad, overseas travel, study abroad and international living

 An immigration agent helps with the visa application and charges only for this service.
 He or she will also assist with the application for a suitable visa, answer any questions about the process, and serve as an unpaid overseas recruitment consultant.

 It is also better to have your qualifications, if education-based, formally recognized and translated into the Australian equivalent before you arrive.
 This can improve your chances of beginning work as a teacher immediately.
-The Australian Education International-National Office of Overseas Skills Recognition (AEI-NOOSR) provides information on how to get post-secondary overseas academic qualifications recognized in Australia.
-The Queensland government (like most state governments) provides a free service for assessment of all overseas professional and technical qualifications.
-Its website (listed below) is worth a visit.
+The Australian Education International — National Office of Overseas Skills Recognition provides information on how to get post-secondary overseas academic qualifications recognized in Australia.

-Department of Immigration Multicultural Affairs (DIMA): www.immi.gov.au has information on all visa types.
+Department of Immigration Multicultural Affairs (DIMA) has information about visas of all types.